The Process of Defining Hearing

 During the course of the three part seminar series, participants collaborated to develop a common definition of a possible hearing loss journey.
 The seminar participants were asked to identify the different stages and steps that a typical person with hearing loss may experience as they live with their hearing loss.
 The Ida Institute compiled the input from the seminar participants and created a composite map, which was later released as the Possible Patient Journey tool.
 In this way, the Patient Journey tool serves as a good representation of some of the knowledge sharing and knowledge creation that took place during the seminar series.

-Kristina English on greater understanding of the client's perspective and feelings associated with hearing loss.
+Kristina English, Professor of Audiology at University of Akron, on the greater understanding of the client's perspective and feelings associated with hearing loss.

-Discover how reflection can add value for both the professional and the client with Christine DePlacido.
+Christine DePlacido, lecturer and program leader for Audiology Department at Queen Margaret University in Edinburgh, explains how reflection can add value for both the professional and the client.